autoaffili/autoaffili/README.md

 5) 100% Commission will be donated via twitch or other available donation options on your channel.

 At the moment only for viewers in USA, Canada, Germany, France, Spain, UK, Italy.
+At the moment only for English streamers.
+At the moment only Windows